Getting Started with WinUI AutoComplete (SfAutoComplete)

 Filtering

-The AutoComplete control allows you to filter the data items based on their starting letter or whether they contain a specific letter entered in the editing text box.
+The AutoComplete control allows you to filter the data items based on whether they start with the text entered in the text box or whether they contain that text.
 The string comparison for filtering suggestions can be changed using the TextSearchMode property.
-It also supports the custom filtering option.
+It also supports a custom filtering option.
+Supported modes include StartsWith and Contains.

 <editors:SfAutoComplete x:Name="autoComplete"